-If you are interested in learning more about the recent grant funding available for active military, veterans, and their spouses, please contact Darryl Partner
+If you are interested in learning more about the recent grant funding available for active military, eligible veterans, and their spouses, please contact Darryl Partner

 Gear up for a skill that's in great demand!

 At this time we only offer our eight week day time program.
 This class is designed to allow you the opportunity to learn how to drive a semi-truck & trailer combination vehicle, positioning you to begin a rewarding truck driving career.

 This course covers much more than the basics in Commercial Drivers' Class A License training.
 Topics include safe driving, vehicle inspections and understanding FMCS Regulations.
 The course also addresses all CDL endorsements and truck controls, including shifting, driving, backing and cargo handling.
 Soft skills are taught, such as employer-employee relations, customer relations, trip planning, map reading, and electronic logs are also taught.
 The training program breaks down into three segments:

 - DESL 1310 - Truck Driving CDL Training I